degski/xoroshiro128plusxoshi/README.md

     xoroshiro128plus64xoshi32starxoshi32: (v)  31.8         32.2        0.351
     xoroshiro128plus64xoshi32starxoshi32: (nv) 26.4         26.9        1.371

-The above results for `splitmix64` is not what I expected (the rest I did expect) and highlights the overall good performance of `splitmix64` both in terms of speed and `practrand` results (32TB tested, no failure).
-Different speed-testing will need to be conducted, I'll be using [`Google Benchmark']().
+The above results for `splitmix64` are not what I expected (the rest I did expect) and highlights the overall good performance of `splitmix64` both in terms of speed and `practrand` results (32TB tested, no failure).
+Different speed-testing will need to be conducted, I'll be using [`google benchmark'](https://github.com/google/benchmark).

 ### Practrand results